-Future work should investigate new techniques to address the respective shortcomings of each approach.
+Finally, future work should investigate new techniques to address the respective shortcomings of the two clustering approaches.
 More effective purification approaches are needed to enhance the discrimination of speaker models whereas new marginalization techniques are required to attenuate nuisance variation that is unrelated to differences between speakers.
 This is particularly important for bottom-up systems.